-Dopamine agonists (DA) can result in numerous CNS dose-related side effects: nausea, orthostatic hypotension, hallucinations, confusion, edema, psychosis, sedation, sudden sleep attacks, and impulse control disorders such as gambling and sexual obsessions.
+Dopamine agonists can result in numerous CNS dose-related side effects: nausea, orthostatic hypotension, hallucinations, confusion, edema, psychosis, sedation, sudden sleep attacks, and impulse control disorders such as gambling and sexual obsessions.
 Patients over 70 years may be especially prone to hallucinations with DAs.

 Dopamine Agonists: Formulations & Dosing

-- Bromocriptine (Parodel) - rarely used clinically
+- Bromocriptine (Parlodel) - rarely used clinically

-- Pramipexole (Mirapex, Mirapex ER)
+- Pramipexole (Mirapex [brand discontinued], Mirapex ER)

-- Ropinirole (Requip, Requip XL)
+- Ropinirole (Requip, Requip XL [brands discontinued])

 - Rotigotine (Neupro Patch)

-- Apomorphine (Apokyn)
+- Apomorphine subcutaneous injection (Apokyn)

-Dopa Agonists: Impulse Control Disorders
+Dopamine Agonists: Impulse Control Disorders

-PD patients taking dopamine agonists may exhibit unusual behaviors, like compulsive shopping, gambling, or hypersexuality.
+Parkinson's disease patients taking dopamine agonists may exhibit unusual behaviors, like compulsive shopping, gambling, or hypersexuality.
 In fact, impulse control disorders are found in roughly 10 percent of patients taking dopamine agonists.